 Noncompete agreements can be valid and enforceable in Texas, but they must meet certain requirements first.
-They must be reasonable in scope, duration and geographic area.
-These elements are not defined by statute.
-Instead a reasonable scope, duration or geographic area depends on the situation.
+They must be reasonable in scope, duration, and geographic area.
+These elements are not defined by statute, but rather, a reasonable scope, duration or geographic area depends on the situation.
 In one recent case decided by the Court of Appeals for the First District of Texas, prohibiting an employee from working anywhere in the state was too broad.

 The company provided an affidavit from the company president testifying that the company does business throughout the state and that the salesman had been responsible for sales statewide, but the appellate court rejected that evidence as conclusory.
 Based on the evidence, the court concluded that it was unreasonable to limit the salesman’s ability to work anywhere in the state of Texas when he had only worked in two cities.

 - Our law firm represents businesses and employees in the drafting and litigation of non-compete agreements.
 For more information, read our page on non-compete violations.